truenas/middleware/docs/userguide/index.rst

 |Figure81i_png|

-If you click a disk in Volume Status and click its "Edit Disk" button, you will see the screen shown in Figure 8.1j.
+If you click a disk in "Volume Status" and click its "Edit Disk" button, you will see the screen shown in Figure 8.1j.
 Table 8.1b summarizes the configurable options.

 **Figure 8.1j: Editing a Disk**